rwcarlsen/goexif/README.md

 The exif package depends on the tiff package.
 Documentation can be found at http://godoc.org/github.com/rwcarlsen/goexif

-Like goexif? - <a class="coinbase-button" data-code="8bf22bf038edef1f8f1675c7f3ff8a4c" data-button-style="buy_now_small" href="https://coinbase.com/checkouts/8bf22bf038edef1f8f1675c7f3ff8a4c">Tip me with Bitcoin</a>
+Like goexif? - Bitcoin tips welcome: 17w65FVqx196Qp7tfCCSLqyvsHUhiEEa7P
-<script src="https://coinbase.com/assets/button.js" type="text/javascript"></script>

 To install, in a terminal type: